 Featuring the voices of Matt Damon, Bill Pullman, Drew Barrymore, and Nathan Lane, and directed by Don Bluth and Gary Goldman—two former Disney animators responsible for “An American Tail” and “The Land Before Time”—“Titan A.E.” is a rousing, visually discombobulating science fiction adventure that bears its influences openly and affectionately and uses them as a tonal and stylistic springboard for its own distinct vision.

-While it may be hard to believe when one considers the financial failure it experienced when it came out and the popular obliviousness it’s been subjected to ever since, “Titan A.E.” is every bit as good as Pixar’s “WALL·E” in terms of the richness of its vision of space in the distant future and in the precision of its aesthetic detail.
+While it may be hard to believe when one considers the financial failure it experienced when it came out and the popular obliviousness to which it’s been subjected ever since, “Titan A.E.” is every bit as good as Pixar’s “WALL·E” in terms of the richness of its vision of space in the distant future and in the precision of its aesthetic detail.